key1123/Data2401_F20/InClass/README.md

 1. Push changes up to GitHub, and view them in your web browser.
 Make sure you are looking at the repository under _your_ account!

 1. To finish, submit a link to the repository in your account on github to the assignment on BB.

+I had some coffee for breakfast